Did Not Do the Bloody Research

 - Then there's the hilarious moment in the episode "Tabula Rasa" where Anya accuses Giles of using a lot of British slang that she doesn't understand.
 When he argues that she couldn't possibly have heard him say any of them words she mentioned (they had lost their memories at this time), she retorts, "Oh, bugger off, you brolly!" which is a slang term for umbrella.
 Clearly Anya overestimates her curses.

-- Subverted in Arrested Development when Michael's British girlfriend refers to him as a pussy and he assumes he's being called a wimp.
+- Arrested Development Michael's British girlfriend refers to him as a pussy and he assumes he's being called a wimp.
 A voice over explains that in England this is actually a term of endearment.
-They are later forced to bleep the same word and comment on what a shame it is to have to ruin an adorable moment.
-And it's not even true; the word means the same thing in England as it does in America.
+It's not clear whether the writers were mistaken or simply invented a fact for the sake of the joke.

 - In an episode of iCarly, a one-shot British character calls the main characters hob-knockers at least five times.
 Only one of them knows "what it really means", however, and they don't say it out loud to the viewers.
 In this case, Brits would be equally mystified: the insult appears to be either made up or an archaic dialect word.

 - In Leverage, which is otherwise almost entirely devoid of profanity, Sophie Devereaux is introduced in a flashback where Nate shoots her and she snarls, "You wanker!"

 - Ewan McGregor was a guest on The Tonight Show with Jay Leno a few years back, and the conversation turned to the V-sign.
 McGregor was asked to explain the history of it (the false folk etymology based on the English longbowmen at Agincourt), and while doing so he demonstrated it to the entire audience.
 The audience cheered madly, and McGregor started laughing about how he had just flipped off both live and viewing audiences and was being applauded for doing so.
 He actually looked rather embarrassed by it.